MarlyAdel/MarlyAdel/README.md

 ## 🚀 About Me

 👋 Hi there!
-I'm **Marly Adel** – a Front-End Developer passionate about building user-friendly, performant, and responsive web applications.
+I'm **Marly Adel** – a Front-End Developer passionate about building user-friendly, performant, and responsive web apps.
 💻 Skilled in **HTML, CSS, JavaScript, React**, and currently diving into **Next.js & TypeScript**.
 🎨 I enjoy turning designs into clean, interactive UIs using **Tailwind CSS** and **Bootstrap**.
 🚀 Always learning new tools and improving my skills to build better web solutions.